isurfer21/phomnemonic/README.md

 If the compilation is successful, you will find an executable file with the same name as your program, such as **phomnemonic.exe**.
 You can run it using command-prompt or powershell.

-Here's a possible improved version of the content:

 ## Usage

 The `phomnemonic.exe` is a program that generates all possible mnemonics for a given telephone number.
 To run the program, you need to provide the telephone number as a command-line argument.
 You can also specify an output filename to save the mnemonics in a tab-separated format.